samcoble/CameraTransform/README.md

 I have kept the renderer simple for now but proper clipping will be done soon.

-I do not use AI to generate any of my code.
 This project is meant to be an endless exercise of mathematics as I add features.
 The camera transform is far less abstract than a fourier transform.
 It will be very interesting to experiment with a 3D 'notepad' per se.
 One that can take on any idea and put it in 3D space.
 Spatial memory opposed to ?